An asymptotic-preserving IMEX method for nonlinear radiative transfer equation: Numerical results

 \subsection{Marshak wave problems}

 In the following examples, the classical Marshak wave problems are tested.
-The Marshak problem is one of the benchmark problems and is also studied in several literature such as \cite{sun2015asymptotic1, Larsen2013, semi2008Ryan}.
-In our computations, the parameters are chosen the same as that in \cite{sun2015asymptotic1} with $a = 0.01372 \rm{GJ/cm^3-ke V^4}$ and $c = 29.98 \rm{cm / ns}$.
+The Marshak problem is one of the benchmark problems and is also studied in the literature such as \cite{sun2015asymptotic1, Larsen2013, semi2008Ryan}.
+In the computations, the parameters are chosen the same as that in \cite{sun2015asymptotic1} with $a = 0.01372 \rm{GJ/cm^3-ke V^4}$ and $c = 29.98 \rm{cm / ns}$.
 In this section, two absorption/emission coefficients are tested.
+For both cases, the inflow boundary condition is imposed on both the left and right sides, where the Marshak type boundary condition \cite{semi2008Ryan} is utilized.
+The details of the Marshak type boundary are proposed in Appendix \ref{app:boundary_condition}.

 \paragraph{Marshak Wave-2B}